-In the 110th Congress, H.R.
-1284 (sponsored by Representative John Hall) and S. 423 (sponsored by Senator Daniel Akaka) would provide a veterans' COLA equal to the COLA for Social Security benefits effective December 1, 2007.
-H.R.
-1284, which was passed by the House on a 418-0 vote on March 21, 2007, and by the Senate by unanimous consent on October 18, 2007, became P.L.
+During the first session of the 110th Congress, H.R.
+1284 (sponsored by Representative John Hall), which was passed by the House on a 418-0 vote on March 21, 2007, and by the Senate by unanimous consent on October 18, 2007, became P.L.
 110-111 on November 5, 2007.
-The new veterans' COLA will match the 2.3% Social Security COLA for 2008.
-S. 423 was reported by the Senate Committee on Veterans' Affairs on July 24, 2007.
-S. 161 (sponsored by Senator John Thune) and H.R.
-402 (sponsored by Representative Joe Knollenberg) would create an annual automatic veterans' COLA based on the Social Security adjustment.
+That COLA, which became effective December 1, 2007, matched the 2.3% Social Security COLA for 2008.
+The bill's companion measure in the Senate was S. 423 (sponsored by Senator Daniel Akaka), which was reported by the Senate Committee on Veterans' Affairs (S.Rept.
+110-135) on July 24, 2007.
+Also introduced during the first session were S. 161 (sponsored by Senator John Thune) and H.R.
+402 (sponsored by Representative Joe Knollenberg), which would create an annual automatic veterans' COLA based on the Social Security adjustment.

 Pension Benefits.
 A veteran of limited means who has wartime service (i.e., part of his or her military service occurred during a period of war) and is either age 65 or older or is permanently and totally disabled (not service-connected) may be eligible for a monthly pension benefit.
 However, the pension benefit was designed to provide monthly income to very-low income veterans who served during times of war, so the veteran's gross income can reduce the maximum benefit.
-The pension benefit is higher if the veteran is housebound or requires aid and attendance.24
+The pension benefit is higher if the veteran is housebound or requires aid and attendance.25